 The main route of contact for staff is via email, and staff addresses can be obtained by consulting the staff directory here: http://www.aston.ac.uk/eas/staff/a-z/.

-Please be aware that academic staff may not be able to respond immediately to your communication and if the matter is urgent you should contact the school office.
+Please be aware that academic staff may not be able to respond immediately to your communication and if the matter is urgent you should contact the College office.

 When you send an email to academic staff they have up to 2 working days to respond to your email, which does not include weekends, after office hours (9am to 5pm) or when the University is shut.
 If you receive an out of office reply from staff then they do not have to reply to your email until 2 working days after their return.